alirzasahb/TheGreatC/README.md

 # The Great C
-> A Simple Solution To Create And Extend Your Own Command Line Interface In C#
+> A Simple Solution To Create And Extend Your Own Command Line Interface In C# (dotNet Core)
 </br>

---> dotNer Core Port

 ## Usage
 **Assumptions:**